 - 1/4 cup smooth peanut butter

-- Preheat the oven to 350°F. Spray a standard bundt pan with baking spray or butter and flour.
+- Preheat the oven to 350°F. Spray a 12-14 cup bundt pan with baking spray or butter and flour.
 Set aside.
+(You can also bake this in an angel food pan)

-- Using an electric mixer, cream together the butter, peanut butter and vanilla.
+- To make Cake: Using an electric mixer, cream together the butter, peanut butter and vanilla in a large bowl for 1-2 minute.
 Beat until completely smooth.

 - Add the eggs one at a time beating well after each addition.

-- Sift together the flour, baking powder and salt.
-Turn the speed of the mixer to medium and add the dry ingredients alternately with the buttermilk.
+- In a separate medium bowl, use a whisk to sift together the flour, baking powder and salt.
+Lower the speed of the mixer to medium-low add the sifted dry ingredients alternately with the buttermilk beginning and ending with flour.

-- By hand, mix-in the Reese's, milk chocolate and peanut butter chips.
+- By hand, mix-in the chopped Reese's cups, milk chocolate and peanut butter chips.
 (Reserve 1/2 cup of chopped Reese's for garnishing)

 - Spread evenly into the bundt pan.
-Bounce on the counter a few times to settle the batter.
+Bounce on the counter to settle the batter.

-- Bake for 1 hr 15 to 1 hr 30 minutes OR until a tester inserted into the center comes back clean.
+- Place into the oven and bake for 1 hr 15 to 1 hr 30 minutes OR until a tester inserted into the center comes back clean.
 Check halfway through baking and lay a piece of aluminum foil on top to prevent over browning, if needed.

 - Cool in the pan for 20 minutes then carefully turn onto a cooling rack to cool completely.